 •Symptoms of acute lymphoblastic leukemia (also called acute lymphocytic leukemia) are associated with malfunctioning erythrocytes, leukocytes, and platelets.
 This includes fever, fatigue, anorexia, anemia, petechiae, weight loss, bruising, dyspnea, and bone pain.

-•In patients with ALL, bone marrow overproduces lymphocytes and soon becomes unable to continue normal production of other blood components.
+•With ALL, bone marrow overproduces lymphocytes and soon becomes unable to continue normal production of other blood components.
 ALL is the most common type of leukemia in children.

-•Incorrect options: Muscular twitching, bradycardia, and eosinophilia are not associated with ALL.
+•Muscular twitching, bradycardia, and eosinophilia are not associated with ALL.